yacmeno/wright-fisher/README.md

 # wright-fisher
-Wright-fisher simulation ocnsidering 4 alleles, drift, mutations and selection.
-Adapted to a personal project.
+Wright-fisher simulation considering 4 alleles, drift, mutations and selection.
+Adapted to a personal school project.